 A Green New Deal

-We would like to keep the hope of the "Green New Deal" we supported in 2016 alive.
+I would like to keep the hope of the "Green New Deal" that the Green Party created and supported in 2016 alive.
 It would create millions of jobs by transitioning to 100% clean renewable energy by 2035, and investing in public transit, sustainable agriculture, and conservation.
 We would no longer have an unemployment problem in this country, we would have a labor shortage.
 Washington could improve our quality of life by releasing technology that is currently being kept from us.
 A clean and virtually free source of energy would eliminate most of our problems.

 Creating Policies that Create Jobs